-Dr. Mariam Kostandyan obtained her PhD in Experimental/NeuroCognitive Psychology from Ghent University, Ghent, Belgium.
-In her PhD, she worked with multimodal neurocognitive and behavioral techniques, such as behavior studies, neuroimaging, electroencephalography, pupillometry, and brain stimulation.
-In the process, she became a researcher with broad expertise in behavioral and (neuro-)cognitive studies with a strong emphasis on data-driven approach and data analytics.
-Yet, after her PhD she decided to step outside academia.
+Dr Mariam Kostandyan obtained her PhD in Experimental/NeuroCognitive Psychology from Ghent University, Ghent, Belgium.
+In her PhD, she worked with multimodal neurocognitive and behavioural techniques, such as behaviour studies, neuroimaging, electroencephalography, pupillometry, and brain stimulation.
+In the process, she became a researcher with broad expertise in behavioural and (neuro-)cognitive studies with a strong emphasis on data-driven approaches and data analytics.
+Yet, after her PhD, she decided to step outside academia.

 Mariam’s LinkedIn profile: https://www.linkedin.com/in/mariam-kostandyan-phd-6b0773151/

-The episode was recorded on 2nd August, 2020.
-This material represents the speaker’s personal views and not the views of their employer(s).
+The episode was recorded on 2nd August 2020.
+This material represents the speaker’s personal views and not the opinions of their employer(s).

 Natalia 00:10 Hello, everyone.
 This is yet another Sunday webinar by welcome solutions.
 Today, we have a distinguished guest, Mariam Kostandyan.
 She obtained her PhD in experimental and neurocognitive psychology from Ghent University in Belgium.
 And she was working with multimodal neurocognitive and behavioral techniques.
 After her PhD, she decided to step outside academia.
 And today, she works as a research consultant at a recruitment agency, whose name I cannot spell.

 Thank you so much for accepting our invitation.
 I’m very excited that you’re here with us.
 You have experience hiring executives that’s one of the very hot positions that many PhDs are searching for.
 Firstly, I would like to ask you, this is a typical way in which we usually start this webinar.
 If you could please tell us a little bit about your personal story from your own perspective about your PhD and about why you decided to change your career.
 Tell us in your own words, how your career looked so far.